 When something costs as much as a Thermomix, you definitely want it to last.
 Though it does come with a lot of recipes, it doesn’t have Wi-Fi.
 That might not be a big deal for now, but with things like the Drop kitchen scale integrating with appliances, it could make it a little less cutting edge down the road.

 Should you buy it?

 If you have zero other kitchen gadgets and not a lot of counter space, the Thermomix might just be the go-to appliance, starting with your morning smoothie and ending with your nighttime cup of cocoa.

-- The best cheap bread maker deals and sales for Black Friday 2020
+- Best cheap bread maker deals for May 2021